EFWob/RetroRadio/README.md

 commands can be defined either by preference settings or through the input channels at runtime, i. e.
 Serial input).

 - _channels = comma-delimited-integer-list_ will (re-)define the channel list.
 In the list numbers (decimal) are expected which are treated as reference to _preset_X_ in the preferences.
-So _channels = 1, 2, 10, 11, 12, 13, 14, 15, 16_ defines 9 channels in total witch Channel1 mapped to
+So _channels = 1, 2, 10, 11, 12, 13, 14, 15, 16_ defines 9 channels in total with Channel1 mapped to
    _preset_1_ to Channel9 mapped to _preset_16_
 - That assignment does not change the current preset.
 To use that channel-list (i. e. to switch channel), the command _channel = Argument_ must be used.